Stop Suffering From Heartburn

 - If your heartburn is helped, it may mean staying away from those foods permanently.
 Don’t stuff yourself.
 Make an effort to eat smaller meals more frequently.
 Also, slow down your eating.
 Shoveling massive amounts of half-chewed food down quickly will overload your stomach’s ability to digest the food without excess acid (that will back up into your chest and throat.)

 - Probiotics.
-Yogurt, sauerkraut, and kefir are food sources that are loaded with probiotics, the bacteria that is friendly to your digestive system.
+Yogurt, sauerkraut, and kefir are food sources that are loaded with probiotics, bacteria that are friendly to your digestive system.
 Also, consider taking a probiotic supplement to ensure you are creating a healthy internal environment in your body.

 - Finally, make sure you don’t eat late at night before bedtime.
 This will keep the pressure off your stomach and make it less likely that you will experience heartburn during the night.